Skip to main content

 Why does your cash flow forecast break before the week is over?

-Your cash flow forecast breaks because it is a snapshot, not a signal.
-ClawRevOps deploys Finance Claws that monitor every dollar in and out continuously, replacing the weekly spreadsheet with a living model that updates as actuals arrive.
-The forecast stays accurate because it never stops recalculating.
+Your cash flow forecast breaks because it is a weekly snapshot, not a live operating signal.
+Finance Claws monitor cash continuously, update the model as actuals land, and keep the forecast tied to what is happening now.

 Here is what happens at a typical $10M company.
 The controller or CFO opens a spreadsheet every Thursday.
 They pull bank balances from two or three accounts.
 They check outstanding receivables in the invoicing system.
 They scan upcoming payables in AP.
 They estimate payroll impact.
 They paste numbers into a cash flow template and send it to the CEO by Friday morning.